-A Joint Leadership Team (JLT) comprised of one member of the Washington County Department of Public Health and Environment and one member of the Saint Paul-Ramsey County Public Health, Environmental Health Division.
-Authorization to the JLT to carry out project management activities is provided for in the JPA adopted by the Ramsey and Washington County Boards and bylaws adopted by the R&E Board.
+- Starting in 2024 the Ramsey/Washington Recycling and Energy Board moved from a JLT to an Executive Director Leadership structure.
+Our latest Joint Powers Agreement was approved by the R&E Board in December of 2024 and can be found on our website.
+All information in this letter is true as of December 31, 2023. - A Joint Leadership Team (JLT) comprised of one member of the Washington County Department of Public Health and Environment; one member of the Saint Paul-Ramsey County Public Health, Environmental Health Division; and one member of the Ramsey

+County Finance Department serving as the financial liaison.
+Authorization to the JLT to carry out project management activities is provided for in the joint powers agreement and bylaws adopted by the R&E Board.

 - The R&E Board is authorized to employ staff.
-Other staff support is provided by the Saint Paul-Ramsey County Public Health, Environmental Health Division and the Washington County Department of Public Health and Environment. - The R&E Board entered into a fiscal agent agreement with Ramsey County for financial management, and a purchase of services agreement with Ramsey County for human resources benefit services. - Legal representation for the R&E Board is provided by both the Ramsey and Washington county attorney's offices.
+Other staff support is provided by the Saint Paul-Ramsey County Public Health, Environmental Health Division and the Washington County Department of Public Health and Environment. - The R&E Board entered into a fiscal agent agreement with Ramsey County for financial management, and a purchase of services agreement with Ramsey County for human resources benefit services. - Legal representation for the R&E Board is provided by both the Ramsey and Washington County Attorney's offices.
 Special legal counsel may be retained upon the advice of those offices.
 Risk management services are provided through a consultant.

-Reporting Entity Significant Events in 2022
+Reporting Entity Significant Events in 2023

-The R&E Center processed 393,165 tons of waste in 2022, recovering 12,964 tons of metal for recycling, producing enough refuse-derived fuel to power 13,000 homes, and generating 97,000 fewer tons of greenhouse gas emissions than if the waste had been landfilled.
-With waste designation in place through County ordinances, all trash generated in the two counties is required to be delivered to the R&E Center where it can be processed to recover value.
+The R&E Center processed 439,418 tons of waste in 2023, recovering 13,029 tons of metal for recycling, producing enough refuse-derived fuel to power 13,400 homes, and generating 95,500 fewer tons of greenhouse gas emissions than if the waste had been landfill.
+With waste designation in place through County ordinances, all trash generated in the two Counties is required to be delivered to the R&E Center where it can be processed to recover value.

-The R&E Board approved a \$41 million processing improvements project in 2020 that started construction in 2021 with an anticipated completion date in the summer of 2023.
+The R&E Board approved a \$41 million processing improvements project in 2020 that started construction in 2021 with an anticipated completion date in the summer of 2025.
 The processing improvements project will enable the R&E Center to recycle food scraps, cardboard, and plastics.
-The R&E Board also secured a \$7 million Capital Assistance Program grant in 2021 from the State of Minnesota (through the MPCA) to help fund this project.
-This grant was received in 2022.

-In 2022, the R&E Board continued to develop the Food Scrap Pickup Program for roll-out to residents in Ramsey and Washington counties starting in 2023.
-In 2022, the key components under development included:

-- Construction and equipment installation at the R&E Center for food scrap bag recovery - A contract with a compostable bag manufacturer of the custom food scrap bags - A website for residents to order the bags and learn about the program - Customer support services for resident with questions or need assistance. - A contract with a warehouse and fulfillment center to distribute the bags to residents. - Communications and educational assets

-The R&E Board launched a pilot program in April 2023 to test the implementation under limited parameters.
-Phase 1 is expected to launch in fall 2023 to start the scale up of the program with select cities.
-Additional phases are expected to launch throughout 2024 and 2025 to ultimately become available to all residents in both counties by the end of 2025.
+In 2022, the R&E Board is developing the Food Scrap Pickup Program for full launch to residents in Ramsey and Washington counties in 2023.
+In 2022 the key components under development include the R&E Center construction and equipment installation for food scrap bag recovery, a bag manufacturer of the custom food scrap bags, a website for residents to order the bags and learn about the program, customer support services for resident with questions or need assistance, a warehouse and fulfillment center to distribute the bags to residents and development of communications and educational assets.
+The R&E Board conducted a pilot program in fall of 2022 to test the implementation under limited parameters.
+Phase 1 launched in 2023 to start the scale up of the program with select cities, and the additional phases launched in 2023 and roll out over several months to ultimately become available to all resident in both Counties by the end of 2027.

-Additional investments made to the R&E Center in 2022 included replacing and expanding the dust collection system, expanding the odor control system and Fire Rover supplementary monitoring and protection system.

 BizRecycling continued to be a successful program to increase recycling in the business sector.
-BizRecycling is a program that uses technical assistance and financial grants aimed at commercial businesses to improve recycling and organics management.
+BizRecycling is grant program that uses financial grants aimed at commercial businesses to increase and improve recycling and organics management.
 BizRecycling also provides grants to multi-unit residential properties.
-During 2022, BizRecycling adapted its grant portfolio to better meet business needs.
-The program added grants aimed at reducing waste and staff modified processes to make it easier for businesses to access all program resources.
+During 2023 BizRecycling awarded 81 grants totaling \$510,302 spent helping local businesses reduce their waste.